Ear Candy (Helen Reddy album): Recording and release history

 Fowley, then known primarily for his involvement in the Los Angeles proto-punk scene, would explain his surprising assignment of producing Helen Reddy - cited by Fowley (quoting Alice Cooper) as "the queen of housewife rock" - thus: "Jeff [Wald] wanted us to get together and I simply wanted to have fun", with Fowley likening his producing a Helen Reddy album to "Bloody Sam" Peckinpah directing a movie starring Julie Andrews.
-However Fowley also stated: "I see Helen Reddy as the great American voice.
+However Fowley also stated "I see Helen Reddy as the great American voice.
 [Her voice] is easily accepted and digested by large groups of people.
 I'm not trying to compromise her position but extend it in the same way Simon & Garfunkel went from the 'Sounds of Silence'to 'Mrs Robinson'.
 It was still Simon & Garfunkel but in a different perspective."

-Reddy began promotion of her upcoming album with a performance of the track "One More Night" on The Tonight Show episode broadcast 21 February 1977, with an unspecified advance single release anticipated within the upcoming two weeks: however the track "You're My World" was not issued as a single until 4 April 1977: Reddy would reminisce of the song "You're My World": "I used to sing along with Cilla Black on the radio when they played this song back in the early 1960s.
+Reddy began promotion of her upcoming album with a performance of the track "One More Night" on The Tonight Show episode broadcast 21 February 1977, with an unspecified advance single release anticipated within the upcoming two weeks; however the track "You're My World" was not issued as a single until 4 April 1977.
+Reddy would reminisce about the song "You're My World": "I used to sing along with Cilla Black on the radio when they played this song back in the early 1960s.
 When it was suggested [in 1977] as a track for me to record, I leapt like a trout to the fly."
-The Ear Candy album itself was released issued 25 April 1977, with its 21 May 1977 Hot 100 debut closely followed on Reddy's performing four songs featured on the album: "Aquarius Miracle", "The Happy Girls", "Midnight Skies" and "You're My World" - on the 6 May 1977 broadcast of The Midnight Special.
+The Ear Candy album itself was released on 25 April 1977, with its 21 May 1977 Hot 100 debut closely followed by Reddy's performing four songs featured on the album - "Aquarius Miracle", "The Happy Girls", "Midnight Skies" and "You're My World" - on the 6 May 1977 broadcast of The Midnight Special.

-"You're My World" debuted on the Billboard Easy Listening Top 50 dated 16 April 1977, to reach a number 5 peak within a 21-week chart tenure "You're My World" would return Reddy to the Billboard Hot 100 as of the chart dated 30 April 1977 with a Top 40 comeback effected on the Hot 100 dated 11 June 1977: the single would peak at number 18 on Hot 100 charts dated 23-&-30 July 1977 with an overall Top 40 tenure of 12 weeks while an overall Hot 100 tenure of 22 weeks would tie "You're My World" with Reddy's signature number 1 hit "I am Woman" as Reddy's longest-lasting Hot 100 entry.
+"You're My World" debuted on the Billboard Easy Listening Top 50 dated 16 April 1977, to reach a number 5 peak within a 21-week chart tenure "You're My World" would return Reddy to the Billboard Hot 100 as of the chart dated 30 April 1977 with a Top 40 comeback effected on the Hot 100 dated 11 June 1977; the single would peak at number 18 on Hot 100 charts dated 23-&-30 July 1977 with an overall Top 40 tenure of 12 weeks while an overall Hot 100 tenure of 22 weeks would tie "You're My World" with Reddy's signature number 1 hit "I am Woman" as Reddy's longest-lasting Hot 100 entry.